moovatom/moovatom-api-ruby-library/README.md

 This code allows you to create a new instance without needing to enter the module's scope each time.

 Installing the gem is as simple as `gem install moovatom`.
 However, this library is in an extreme alpha state so it may be best to access the gem via this GitHub repo.
-You can include a gem from its GitHub by adding the following to your app's Gemfile:
+You can include a gem from GitHub by adding the following to your app's Gemfile:

 <code>
   gem 'moovatom', :git => "git://github.com/humanshell/moovatom.git"